-SIX FULBRIGHT TEACHING ASSISTANT-SHIP AWARDS TO GERMANY & AUSTRIA
+FULBRIGHT TEACHING ASSISTANTSHIP AWARDS TO GERMANY & AUSTRIA

-Truly distinctive of the EMU German Program is that since 2004, five Fulbright Teaching Assistant-ship Awards were granted to EMU students to teach English in a German-speaking country.
-This track-record exceeds that of any other department at this university.
-Furthermore, the successes of EMU German students in a strong pool of national competitors attests to the strengths of EMU students as well as the EMU German Program.
+Truly distinctive of the EMU German Program is that since 2004, numerous Fulbright Teaching Assistantship Awards were granted to EMU students to teach English in a German-speaking country.
+To date, this track-record exceeds that of any other department at this university.
+Furthermore, the successes of EMU German students in a strong pool of national competitors attests to the strengths to both the quality of students and the EMU German Program.
 The following are the recipients of this prestigious award:

 GERMAN LANGUAGE FOR INTERNATIONAL CAREERS (LIC)